 - Items sold in vending machines will meet USDA Smart Snacks in Schools nutrition regulations.

-- Vending machines will contain only beverages that meet USDA Smart Snacks standards including plain or carbonated water in any portion size.
-Additionally, 100% juice and low-fat unflavored milk or fat-free flavored or unflavored milk in portion sizes up to 12 ounces.
+- Vending machines will contain only beverages that meet USDA Smart Snacks standards including plain or carbonated water in any portion size, and 100% juice and low-fat unflavored milk or fat-free flavored or unflavored milk in portion sizes up to 12 ounces.

-- No beverages with non-nutritive sweeteners (artificial or natural), such as diet iced tea or diet soda will be sold to students during the school day.
+- No beverages with non-nutritive sweeteners (artificial or natural), such as diet iced tea, diet soda, etc. will be sold to students during the school day.

 - Beverages containing caffeine will not be sold to students on the high school campus.